Skip to content

 Here, you will often see many people carrying shopping bags and their coffee to get warm in winter or good ice cream to stay hydrated in the summer.

-Not only is this a business street, but every corner has its own unique design, such as crypts painted in black and white.
-It has antique architecture that is a magnificent feast for the eyes.
+Not only is this a business street, but every corner has its unique design, such as crypts painted in black and white.
+Its antique architecture is a magnificent feast for the eyes.

-The incredible feature of this tour is that, despite the fact that the street is lined with beautiful facades and the most prestigious brands, it is not as crowded as other shopping areas.
+The incredible feature of this tour is that, despite being lined with beautiful facades and the most prestigious brands, the street is not as crowded as other shopping areas.

 All of your senses are fascinated, yet not to the point of being stressed.